Is your thermal printer underperforming? There’s a good chance that those print inaccuracies are the direct result of dirty printheads.

 Never Work on a Thermal Printer When It’s Powered On

-Always turn off your printer and remove the AC power cord before attempting to clean the thermal printhead or perform any other maintenance tasks.
+Always turn off your printer and remove the AC power cord before cleaning the thermal printhead or performing other maintenance tasks.

 Respect Your Thermal Printhead’s Protective Coating

-Thermal printheads are equipped with special protective coatings.
+Thermal printheads have special protective coatings.
 Once these coatings are worn, the printheads are no longer serviceable.
 You can extend the life of a thermal printhead’s protective coating by using high-quality media and balancing the printhead’s pressure and darkness.

 How Often Should I Clean My Printheads?

 Printhead cleaning takes just a minute or two.
 Still, many people neglect to make it a part of their printer maintenance routines.
-The printheads and rollers on thermal transfer printers should be cleaned every time media is replaced.
-That includes every time a thermal transfer ribbon, paper roll, or thermal transfer roll is installed.
+It would be best to clean the printheads and rollers on thermal transfer printers every time you replace media.
+That includes every time you install a thermal transfer ribbon, paper roll, or thermal transfer roll.

 Are Your Printheads Dying?

-If you’ve neglected to clean your printheads for some time, it’s possible that they are beyond the point of repair.
+If you’ve neglected to clean your printheads for some time, they may be beyond the point of repair.
 Signs of a dying printhead include:

 - Poor image quality directly following ink cartridge replacement